Flink Interview Questions

 Flink's exactly-once is end-to-end exactly-once via two-phase commit between source and sink.
 The source provides replayable offsets (Kafka).
 The processing produces deterministic output.
 The sink participates in a transaction that commits atomically with the offset commit.
 On failure, the entire transaction rolls back; on retry, the same input produces the same output, committed atomically.

-Most candidates can recite this.
-Few can explain the practical implications.
-The cost of true exactly-once: latency increases (transactions add 100-500ms per commit), throughput decreases (commits are synchronous), sink choice is constrained (sink must support transactions; Kafka, JDBC, Iceberg, and a few others).
-For sinks that don't support transactions (HTTP services, legacy databases), Flink's exactly-once degrades to effectively-once with idempotent consumers.
+Most candidates can recite this; fewer can explain the practical implications.
+True exactly-once has costs: latency increases (transactions add hundreds of ms per commit), throughput decreases (commits are synchronous), and sink choice is constrained (sink must support transactions: Kafka, JDBC, Iceberg, and a few others).
+For sinks without transactions (HTTP services, legacy databases), Flink's exactly-once degrades to effectively-once with idempotent consumers.

 State Backends: Heap vs RocksDB